verticalsoftware/vertical-cli/docs/intro.md

 );
 ```

-The matching behavior to symbols can be explicitly controlled by using the `[BindTo]]` attribute.
-Apply the attribute to each model member that requires it.
+The matching behavior to symbols can be explicitly controlled by using the `[BindTo]` attribute.
+Apply the attribute to each model member that requires it and specify the symbol id in the constructor.

 ### Value conversion